LEEYJ1021/opssat-ad-detection-causal/docs/dev-log/step_ai_model_cross_validation.md

 | GaussianNB | Probabilistic | tabular | 0.900 | 0.051 | 0.446 | 0.503 |
 | *BOCPD (τ\* Youden, Stage-4 reference)* | *Reference (online, probabilistic)* | — | *n/a* | *recall=0.685, FA=0.181* | | |

 **16/16 models rank `diff` + `diff²` combined share above `level`.** Zero of 16 models rank `level` as the single top feature.
 The BOCPD row is a reference point only — it solves a different problem (real-time online change-point detection vs. post-hoc batch classification) and its AUC is not commensurable with the batch classifiers' AUC.
+It also reports recall/FA at the Youden's-J-optimal threshold τ*, a different operating point from the MCC-locked hyperparameters used throughout `step2_anomaly_detection.md` §3–4 and `docs/METHODS_SUPPLEMENT.md` §3.5, so its pooled recall/FA here should not be compared row-for-row against the per-channel locked-hyperparameter table there.

 ### Table 2 — Family-level aggregation (13 inductive-bias families)